Buck Jones: Radio

 In 1937 Jones starred in Hoofbeats, a syndicated 15-minute radio program.
 The 39 episodes could be broadcast daily, weekly, or multiple times a week by individual radio stations.
 The stories were narrated by "the Old Wrangler" and told the adventures of Buck Jones and his horse Silver.
 The program was produced in the studios of Recordings, Inc., with Grape Nuts Flakes as sponsor.

 Merchandising

-Buck Jones lent his name and likeness to various product endorsements, including Post Grape-Nuts Flakes (his radio sponsor), a short-lived pulp magazine and Daisy Outdoor Products.
+Buck Jones lent his name and likeness to various product endorsements, including Post Grape-Nuts Flakes (his radio sponsor), the pulp magazine Buck Jones Western Stories (November 1936 - September 1937) and Daisy Outdoor Products.
 His licensing also extended to the Big Little Book series, for example: